 3. Keep your dog on a leash.

 In order to maintain the safety of your pet and any wildlife you may encounter, dogs are required to be on a leash no longer than 6 feet at all times.
+Be sure to check the list of trails where dogs are not permitted.
+Shenandoah is one of the few national parks that allows pets; your compliance will help protect that.

 4. Plan for dog poop.